Jean-Michel Le Gal: Theater education

 In 2010, Jean-Michel co-founded the theatre school at Théâtre français de Toronto.
 As artistic director, he created over 850 hours of workshops, 55 collective presentations for families, co-created and led a yearly summer camp with l’Alliance française de Toronto and a theatre club at Lycée Français Toronto, as well as directed seven musicals for kids performed on professional stages, before his departure in 2021.

 Jean-Michel Le Gal has been passionately working in artistic education since 2002.
 During this time he has created and led over 1200 hours of contemporary and classical theatre workshops in both official languages for the Stratford Festival, University of Toronto, Canadian Film Centre, Ontario Arts Council and other of Canada's leading artistic institutions.
 In 2019, Jean-Michel was nominated for the Inaugural Johanna Metcalf Performing Arts Prize, celebrating Ontario’s leading creators in the performing arts.

+Volunteer work

+In 2017, Jean-Michel co-founded ArtiCulture, a non-profit corporation that connects people to farms and wilderness through the arts.
+As a member of the Board and Artist Circle he has co-created cultural events in rural settings in partnership with Tourisme Outaouais.